 - Tex-Mex white bean dip or quick homemade hummus or instant hummus with plenty of raw veggies for dipping.

-- Salad with spicy peanut sauce or cold leftover protein (hardboiled egg, some kind of meat, baked tofu, or cheese).
+- Salad with cold leftover protein (hardboiled egg, some kind of meat, baked tofu, or cheese).
 Try Katie’s easy homemade ranch dressing!

 - Cottage cheese and a variety of fruit.